-Dear Sir/Madam
+Dear Sir/Madam,

-Comment on the Productivity Commission's Draft Inquiry Report in Relation to its Inquiry into Australia's Anti-Dumping System
+Re: Comment on the Productivity Commission Inquiry Report No. 48 into to Australia's Anti-dumping and Countervailing System.

-Thank you for the opportunity to make written comments on the draft inquiry report in relation to the Productivity Commission's Inquiry into Australia's anti-dumping and countervailing system.
+Thank you for the opportunity to make written comments on the Inquiry Report No. 48 into to Australia's Anti-dumping and Countervailing System prepared by the Productivity Commission.